jkittley/Arduino-Websocket-Webpage/README.md

 # Basic Raspberry Pi Setup
-First of all install the latest version Raspbian (howto: https://www.raspberrypi.org/help/videos/) and connect it to the internet.
+First of all, install the latest version of Raspbian (howto: https://www.raspberrypi.org/help/videos/) and connect it to the internet.

-If you choose to use a different OS the please make sure the file system is expanded to use the full capacity of the SD Card.
-If you have used NOOBS then skip this step, it has been done already for you.
+If you choose to use a different OS then please make sure the file system is expanded to use the full capacity of the SD Card.
+If you have used NOOBS then skip this step, it has already been done for you.
 * Open terminal and type “raspi-config”.
 * Choose the “expand Filesystem” option and reboot the Pi

-Next let make sure the system is up to date.
+Next let's make sure the system is up to date.
 * Launch the command line / terminal and run the following
 * ```sudo apt-get update```